peter-durrant/Application/readme.md

 ```

 Rebuild the project.
 This will add resources to a en-US folder in the build folder.
 Use Visual Locbaml to create new resources.

+### String Resources

+Modules are built with their own string resources for localisation. `ResourceDictionary` resources are created for each supported language in the /resources/languages/<language code>/StringResources.xaml.

+A `ResourceDictionary` can loaded using the `ResourceDictionaryLoader`.
+See [Module1Module](./Module1/Module1Module.cs) for an example of use.